nguyentanduoc/reconciliation/README.md

 ![microservice")](asset/microservice.PNG?raw=true "microservice")

 I have 5 services
-- authentication-service:  Server that authenticates the Resource Owner and issues access tokens after getting proper authorization
+- Authentication-service: The application that authorizes the client to access the user’s resources exposed by the resource server.
+When the authorization server decides that a client is authorized to access a resource on behalf of the user, it issues a token.
+The client uses this token to prove to the resource server that it was authorized by the authorization server.
+The resource server allows the client to access the resource it requested if it has a valid token.
-- discover-service: Service Registration and Discovery
+- Gateway-service: An API gateway takes all API calls from clients, then routes them to the appropriate microservice with request routing, composition, and protocol translation.
-- gateway-service: Gateway service
+- Discover-service:
-- transaction-service: Handle upload file and store transactions into the database
+- Transaction-service: Handle upload file and store transactions into the database
-- history-service: Store the history upload
+- History-service: Store the history upload
 # The code folder structure (transaction-service)
 ![transaction-service-structure")](asset/transaction-service-structure.PNG?raw=true "transaction-service-structure")
 - package config: contain config security